 Ensuring Availability of Transportation.
 Asset mapping brought forward transportation as one of the challenges students, parents, and community members face daily.
 The information from the asset mapping was further substantiated by the GIS mapping undertaken by the University of West Florida's Department of Earth and Environmental Sciences with the assistance of C. A. Weis Elementary School.
 The map is based upon student same address counts and provides a visual map of the access to public transportation and sidewalks for safe walking zones.
 The map illustrates families living in urban zones with no direct sidewalk access to school and limited public transportation.
 Many of the families do not have personal cars or have nonworking cars in need of repair; thus, parent and student mobility is limited.
-Transportation is an ongoing factor limiting student parwould like to share an instance that gives school bus for after-school activities.
-Other insight into challenges that may persist volunteers from the after-school program even after continuous efforts to resolve are also sought to undertake the CDL test to school evolves.
-The Community Leadership The community school partners discussed Council was envisaged for active community the matter in Cabinet meetings and sought participation.
-This particular council was assistance from the superintendent of the structured to involve local stakeholders for county schools to identify resources.
-Grants of the community were approached (e.g., walks.
-Further, transportation assistance local church leaders, pastors, firemen, a from local faith groups is being sought for with the potential to contribute to the comwere immediately apparent to the community school team.
+Transportation is an ongoing factor limiting student parschool bus was made available for one of community members is essential to any county.
+However, many students living in aphorism "people must know what you dispersed zip codes still face the challenge care about before they care what you know driver's license (CDL) to ensure that stu- parents is ignored (Capers & Shah, 2015). dents had a backup plan for utilizing the Moreover, low-resource communities, with the potential to contribute to the comwere immediately apparent to the community school team.
 Additionally, these assets are far greater and far more than would be expected given the perception of the community within the general population.
 We also learned that many of those assets may not be fulfilling their potential because of a lack of coordination, lack of resources, and lack of communication among them.
 In short, these assets remain unrealized because of the lack of a coherent plan with systems and structures to allow for connecting the dots both internally (i.e., among community assets) and externally (i.e., between assets and external stakeholders).
 Assets that were identified through the data collection process included institutions, community groups, faith-based organizations, individuals (i.e., group representatives of formal groups and unaffiliated individuals), and formal and informal organizations.